-Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.
-Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 15-20% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key Subrecipients.
-Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
-This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
-Describe the time commitment of the key team members to support the project.
-Attach one-page resumes for key participating team members as an appendix.
+The Technical Qualifications and Resources should contain the following information:

+- Describe the Project Team's unique qualifications and expertise, including those of key Subrecipients. - Describe the Project Team's existing data, equipment, and facilities that will facilitate the successful completion of the proposed project; include a justification of any new data acquisition, equipment, or facilities requested as part of the project. - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
 Multi-page resumes are not allowed.

-Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
-Letters of commitment do not count towards the page limit.
-Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count towards the page limit.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans
+- Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. - Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
+Letters of commitment do not count towards the page limit. - Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
+Letters of support do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - o Publication arrangements; - o Intellectual Property issues; and - o Communication plans iii.
+Statement of Project Objectives